magento/devdocs/src/recommendations/product-recs.md

 Product recommendations require the following data:

 -  **Behavioral** - Data from a shopper's engagement on your site, such as product views, items added to a cart, and purchases.
+Magento and Adobe Sensei do not collect personally identifiable information.

 -  **Catalog** - Product metadata, such as name, price, availability, and so on.

 Adobe Sensei aggregates the behavioral data and combines it with the catalog data to create product recommendations that are engaging, relevant, and personalized.

-To collect this data, you must install the `product-recommendations` module.
+This data will automatically be captured when you install and configure the `product-recommendations` module.

 ### Install Product Recommendations {#install}